 SB 1 requires the university to develop processes and/or guidance for limiting gifts and donations from China and for evaluating and reporting academic partnerships with Chinese institutions.
 In alignment with federal guidance, the People’s Republic of China (PRC) includes Hong Kong and Macau, but excludes Taiwan.

-Minor updates will be made to the university’s Gift Acceptance Policy to reflect SB 1’s prohibition on gifts, donations, and contributions from the PRC.
-Additionally, faculty will no longer be allowed to accept federal funding from the PRC, including research grants from the National Natural Science Foundation of China.
 Under SB 1, there is an exemption for philanthropic and unrestricted grants as well as tuition from Chinese citizens from the prohibition.
 Screening processes are already in place to determine if a donation or gift is from the PRC government.

 Additionally, the ERIK Innovation and Commercialization Office has formal agreements that meet this definition, which include License Agreements, Inter-institutional Agreements, Confidential Disclosure Agreements, Material Transfer Agreements, and Data Use Agreements with academic and research institutions in China.
+Finally, if a PRC research grant with unfunded Ohio State researchers is ultimately approved by the university, it may meet the definition of an academic partnership and is also reportable to ODHE.
+The Office of University Compliance and Integrity (OUCI) will be responsible for reporting any new or renewed partnerships to the Chancellor and will follow the process outlined below.

 The university is also ensuring the effectiveness of current safeguards in place to ensure compliance with SB 1 requirements related to conflicts of interest/commitment, export controls, visiting scholar agreements and foreign visitor processes.